 Due to these concerns, ChatGPT may not be the best drafting tool for patent lawyers who want to guarantee that their output is accurate, valid, and enforceable.
 Therefore, ChatGPT should only be utilized for creating briefs and documents after the patent attorney review.

-What is needed is a fully flushed out system such as the PowerPatent system that applies generative AI assistance with the proper guard rails that meet Section 112 requirements and that will soon provide prior art search to aid patent prosecution.
+What is needed is a fully flushed-out system such as the PowerPatent system that applies for generative AI assistance with the proper guard rails that meet Section 112 requirements and that will soon provide prior art search to aid patent prosecution.
 You can get a free trial if you enter your law firm email address.

 It’s essential to consider the following risks related to attribution credit: